answet/wallhaven-collection-downloader/README.md

 # wallhaven-downloader

-This script download a wallpaper collection from (Wallhaven)[wallhaven.cc/]
+This script download a wallpaper collection from [Wallhaven](wallhaven.cc/)

+All wallpapers are saved in a folder with the name of the respective collection, this folder will be created in `Pictures/Wallpapers`.

 ## How to Use:
 ```